Juvenon Health Journal -July 2014, No. 2

 Blood pressure is typically recorded as two numbers, written as a ratio like this:

-The top number, which is also the higher of the two numbers, measures the pressure in the arteries when the heart beats (when the heart muscle contracts).
+The top number, which is the higher of the two numbers, measures the pressure in the arteries when the heart “beats”—that is, each time the heart muscle contracts.

-The bottom number, which is also the lower of the two numbers, measures the pressure in the arteries between heartbeats (when the heart muscle is resting between beats and refilling with blood).
+The bottom number, which is the lower of the two numbers, measures the pressure in the arteries between heartbeats—that is, each time the heart muscle rests between beats and refills with blood.

 The chart at the bottom of this page (fig. 1) reflects blood pressure categories defined by the American Heart Association.

 Since the beginning of time, folks have been trying to crack the code on how to extend healthy human life.
-Today in the United States the life expectancy at birth is about 78 years old, which is a 28-year leap from the life expectancy in 1900.
+Today in the United States the life expectancy at birth is about 78 years old, a dramatic 28-year leap from the life expectancy in 1900.

 Surely changes in environment such as better sanitation, antibiotic use and overall improvement of medical care are greatly responsible.
-This upward trend is great, but how come our longevity numbers are slipping compared to other developed countries?
+While this upward trend is great, it raises a question about a related trend: Why are our longevity numbers slipping compared to other developed countries?

-Recently, the Harvard School of Public Health conducted a study to assess the impact that 12 modifiable dietary, lifestyle and metabolic risk factors have on mortality in the United States.
-Because Juvenon’s mission is to add five quality years to our customers’ lives, we believe it’s important to focus on preventable causes of degeneration and ultimately death.
+Recently, the Harvard School of Public Health conducted a study to assess the impact of 12 modifiable dietary, lifestyle, and metabolic risk factors on mortality in the United States.
+Because Juvenon’s mission is to add five quality years to our customers’ lives, we believe it’s important to focus on preventable causes of degeneration and early death.
 Many of the Harvard findings are to be expected, while others may come as a surprise.

 Top Preventable Causes of Death

-Smoking, high blood pressure and obesity top the list of preventable risk factors for premature mortality.
-The Harvard researchers discovered that smoking is responsible for 467,000 premature deaths each year, high blood pressure for 395,000 and being overweight for 216,000.
+Smoking, high blood pressure, and obesity top the list of preventable risk factors for premature mortality.
+The Harvard researchers discovered that smoking is responsible for 467,000 premature deaths each year, high blood pressure for 395,000 and obesity for 216,000.
 According to the study, smoking is responsible for about one in five deaths in American adults.
 Perhaps more surprising, high blood pressure follows closely behind and is responsible for one in six deaths.

 All of the deaths calculated in the study were considered premature or preventable.
-And interestingly, all the risk factors can be modified.
+It’s also noteworthy that all of the risk factors can be modified.

 High Blood Pressure Threatens Both Women and Men

-High blood pressure is a sly enemy, as it presents no symptoms.
-However, those with high blood pressure are more likely to suffer a heart attack or stroke, as well as aneurysms, cognitive decline and even kidney problems.
+High blood pressure is a sly enemy, as this preventable condition presents no symptoms.
+However, people with high blood pressure are more likely to suffer a heart attack or stroke, as well as aneurysms, cognitive decline and even kidney problems.

 The Role of the Mitochondria

 Mitochondria are the membranes that enclose cells.
-They are the “cellular power plants” because they convert food to energy in order to supply energy to cells.
+As “cellular power plants,” they convert food to energy in order to supply energy to cells.
 They play a critical role in a range of other cellular processes such as cell differentiation, cell growth and cell death.

 Mitochondrial function decline with age.
 This dysfunction results in increased ROS (reactive oxygen species) or ‘free radicals’ which cause inflammation and damage the cells that line the interior surface of blood vessels (endothelial cells).
 An emerging explanation is that this leads to high blood pressure.
 Mitochondria are integral to proper cardiac function.
 When the mitochondria do not function adequately, the heart does not get its required fuel, resulting in hypertension and eventually cardiac failure.
 Fortunately, many people can lower their blood pressure naturally without medication.